YeoLab/repetitive-element-mapping/README.md

     read = 2 * 2 * 6 alignment score better than to repeat element,
     throw out repeat element and use genome mapping.
 Otherwise keep the repeat element mapped read.
-- (reparse_samfile_updatedchrM_fixmultenstsort_PE.cwl - reparse_samfile_updatedchrM_fixmultenstsort_PE.pl) re-parses and sorts some minor edgecases.
-Generates a new parsed "reparsed" file.
-    - $mirbase_file is a species-specific gff3 file from mirbase.org

 ### Determining the most correct assignment among elements within one family:
 - Between longer and shorter transcripts: keep the shorter one